-Definition: Exact replica of the hormones made in our bodies, molecularly “natural” hormones.
+Definition: Replica of the hormones made in our bodies, molecularly “natural” hormones.

 There is no toxification of the liver and no adverse side effects if the doses are correct.
 Suzanne Somers popularized them in her book, “The Sexy Years”; they were not used much in North America because of our reliance on pharmaceuticals.

 All Bioidentical hormones originate from either soy or diosgenin (wild yam) plant sterols that are put through steps in a lab to become a hormone that is identical to the hormones manufactured by the body.
 Compounding pharmacies are key to correct formulation of your hormones, after a thorough hormone panel is done.